cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Iteration - Loops.md

 ```

 You can nest as many loops as you want but it's generally wise to try and avoid going more than 2 or 3 levels deep.
 This is generally true for any nesting be it loops, if statements or whatever.
 The more nesting you have the more challenging it is to keep the code clear and concise.
-This is mainly a concern in larger programs.

----
-##### Other
+### Syntax
-Like if statements you can also skip the braces for singular statements
+Similar to if statements you can also skip the braces for singular statements

 ```cpp
 for( ... )